Skip to content

 • End of workday: 3 minutes extended exhale + 5-minute body scan (see switch off after work )

 That’s 15 minutes spread across your workday.
 Not a spa retreat.
 A working professional’s maintenance plan.
-Most people who actually stick with it report noticeably less end-of-day exhaustion and better sleep quality within 2–3 weeks.
+Many people who stick with it report more manageable end-of-day exhaustion and easier wind-down within 2-3 weeks.

 If you want to skip the scheduling and just have the right technique suggested at the right moment, the FeelClear app listens to how you’re feeling and recommends the move.